g-kolff808/vae_sound_exploration/README.md

 Python 3.5 or higher.

 Tensorflow 2.5.0 or higher (use of 2.5.0) will mean the code will not need modification but any version higher and there may be issues.
-(You will need to read into this is this is the case).
+(You will need to read into this if this is the case).